Hometown - YA Fiction - Work in Progress

 the field.
 When I got to my feet, Moose had two guys by the facemask, and coaches

-were hustling out, some trying to break things up, others looking to get a lick
+were rushing the field, some trying to break things up, others looking to get a

-in.
+lick in.
 Our coaches.
-Fans.
+Fans leaping over the rails.
 Everyone rushed the field.

 Two Briggs guys hoisted a bench